 “Grit is passion and perseverance for very long-term goals.
 Grit is having stamina.
 Grit is sticking with your future, day in, day out, not just for the week, not just for the month, but for years, and working really hard to make that future a reality.
 Grit is living life like it’s a marathon, not a sprint.3”

 2 – How to be a Real Estate Investor | By Phil Pustejovsky

-Phil Pustejovsky’s How to be a Real Estate Investor is a practical and basic level book, yet describes advanced techniques on investing in real estate, wholesaling, short sales, foreclosures, tax liens, creative financing, traditional purchases, and pre-foreclosures.
-This book doesn’t have much meat or goes into detail but demonstrates general concepts to these techniques.
+Phil Pustejovsky’s How to be a Real Estate Investor is a practical and basic level book, yet it describes advanced techniques on investing in real estate, wholesaling, short sales, foreclosures, tax liens, creative financing, traditional purchases, and pre-foreclosures.
+This book doesn’t have much meat or go into detail but demonstrates general concepts of these techniques.

-Phil is widely known for his YouTube videos by bringing a charismatic voice to understanding real estate investor concepts.
+Phil is widely known for his YouTube videos for bringing a charismatic voice to understanding real estate investor concepts.
 His teaching drives you to learn more!

 This book is recommended to those just stepping into the real estate investing world.
 If you are looking for a step-by-step guide or a more detailed approach, look elsewhere.

 3 – The Book on Rental Property Investing | By Brandon Turner

 Brandon Turner’s The Book on Rental Property Investing is a practical guide based on a step-by-step manual that focuses on a long-term approach to rental property.
 He advocates that real estate investing is not a quick-rich program but taking practical steps and building sound methods for the long-term outcome.